The Digital Nomad Reality Check: Wi-Fi Is Not Enough

 Greece

-Visa length: One year, with the possibility to extend with a residence permit
+Visa length: One year, extendable with residence permit

 Application fee: €75